COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Maine/README.md

 - After downloading and setting directories in all do-files in github, run the ME_Master.do file.
 It is necessary to run this file to fully recreate the cleaning process as there are additions to each year inside that do-file.

-- To make changes, you should probably add them to the yearly do-files as opposed to the master do-file just for clarity, but it doesn't matter too much.
+- To make changes, add them to the yearly do-files as opposed to the master do-file.

 ## Updates

 8/16/24: Added data request data.

+12/16/24: Updated to V2.0 conventions.